R-D-Guild/Reputation-System-using-SoulBound-Tokens-SBTs-/README.md

 - Month 2-3 (8 Weeks): Wireframe for the Platform/DApp, Design of the SBT structure and system architecture planning.

     Budget: $2000
+BUdget will be allocated in two quarters if needed $1200 / $800

 	Spreadsheet [optional]:

 Version: 1.0